-12.2 How to get graphical output from R scripts
+12.3 How to get graphical output from R scripts

 One of the powerful aspects of R is the rich variety of graphical tools available for visualising data.
-In Analyst only the last graphical output produced by a script is easily available.
-This last graphical output is displayed in the bottom right of the screen and can be copied to the clipboard by clicking the right mouse button while hovering over the graph.
+In Analyst the graphical output produced by a script is easily available as a series of pages.
+You can switch between each page using the arrow buttons.
 Scripts are also provided with Analyst that show how to export graphical output to a file, either as a JPEG or PNG file.

-12.3 How to edit and create your own R in Analyst (RAN) scripts
+12.4 How to edit and create your own R in Analyst (RAN) scripts

 It is very likely that you will want to make changes to the scripts that are supplied by Analyst, or that you get from other researchers.
-To edit an existing scripty you should select the script from the "Select Script" menu.
+To edit an existing scripy you should select the script from the "Select Script" menu.
 Then choose the "Edit script" option from the "Manage scripts" menu.
 This will copy the script to a new window "R Script Editor" where you are able to edit the script, and the variables.
 If you wish to create an entirely new script then you can select the "Create script" option.